juicedata/juicefs-csi-driver/docs/en/guide/custom-image.md

 ## Overwrite mount pod image {#overwrite-mount-pod-image}

 :::tip
-The JuiceFS CSI Driver supports [smooth upgrade of mount pod](../administration/upgrade-juicefs-client.md#smooth-upgrade) starting from version 0.25.0.
-It is recommended to use this method to upgrade mount pod first.
+The JuiceFS CSI Driver supports [smooth upgrade of Mount Pods](../administration/upgrade-juicefs-client.md#smooth-upgrade) starting from version 0.25.0.
+It is recommended to use this method to upgrade Mount Pods first.
 :::

 From JuiceFS CSI Driver 0.17.1 and above, modifying the default mount pod image is supported.
 CSI Driver offers flexible control over the scope, choose a method that suits your situation.